ibm-cloud-docs/image-templates/use-red-hat-cloud-access.md

 If you have an existing VHD image template, you can specify that you want to provide your own license or subscription for the operating system.

-To access an image template and designate that it use your own existing license or subscription, complete the following steps:
+To access an image template and designate that it uses your own existing license or subscription, complete the following steps:
 1. From the **Devices** menu select **Manage > Images**.
 2. From the list of templates, click the image template name that you want to update.
 3. On the Image Template Details page, select the **User Provided** checkbox under the **OS License** heading, and click **Update**.